 Important advances in solar and atmospheric research are often limited by the availability of advanced instrumentation.
 In particular, solar spectral sensors and sun photometers often cost upwards of $50k — unaffordable for many researchers.
 With the development of the SolarSIM technology, Spectrafy has gone a long way to lowering that barrier, but we wanted to do more.

 Spectrafy is pleased to make a number of our ground-breaking SolarSIM-D2 and SolarSIM-G sensors available to select research institutions.
 Our goal is to accelerate new and innovative research within the solar and meteorological communities.

 - Applicants must operate at a publicly-funded research institution.

 - Research should be in the fields of solar energy, atmospheric research or agriculture.

 - Research must be completed within thirteen months of receiving sensor.

 - Research results must be disseminated publicly.

 Download the SolarSIM Research Grant (SSRG) application and return by email as specified on the form.
-The application period starts July 1st, 2017 and closes December 31st, 2017.
+The application period closes December 31st, 2018.